-The menu is designed for sharing (solely with your household, social ‘bubble’ or business associates of course) and each dish, inspired by all corners of India, is reasonably priced allowing you to work up an appetite for repeat visits.
+The menu is designed for sharing and each dish, inspired by all corners of India, is reasonably priced allowing you to work up an appetite for repeat visits.

 Onto larger plates, biryani is of course a staple.
 This one pot wonder, originating from Persia before settling in South Asia, is difficult to get right and I’ve had mixed experiences.
 Though I’m no expert on Indian cookery, the best ones ensure that each bite contains rice, marinated meat, spices, caramelised onion, perhaps some nuts and dried fruit too, whilst not sacrificing any moisture.
 Here, the suffolk lamb biryani came in a pot hotter than the desert planet Arrakis.
 Saffron raita helped to calm it down and add moisture which was sadly needed as unfortunately the lamb was a little on the dry side.
 Perhaps retaining some of the fat instead of cutting it so lean might have helped, I don’t know.
 The sea bass steamed in banana leaf with raw mango was more successful.